-Plenty of verified brands that sell colored contacts through a prescription from your eye doctor.
-If you see an eye care professional to be fitted, you will wind up with a safe product.
+Plenty of verified brands sell colored contacts through a prescription from your eye doctor.
+If you visit an eye care professional for a fitting, you will wind up with a safe product.

 What are the Dangers of Fake Contact Lenses?